PraveenNellihela/my-test-website/content/pages/blog/post-two.md

 If you would like to know how, stick around a bit more and we’ll explore how you can be the best version of yourself when it comes to learning and studying.

-## Can I increase my learning capacity or am I stuck with it the way I was born?
+## Can I increase my learning capacity, or is it something I am born with?

 Believe it or not, most of the qualities you have, can be improved, if you want to.
 Take your strength for example.
 If you exercise regularly, maintain a good diet, you will become healthier and stronger.